ewilded/psychoPATH/README.md

 ![Demo Screenshot](screenshots/verification_step3.png?raw=true "Usage example")

 As we can see, the file has been created under `uploadbare_traversal_outside_webroot/a.jpg`.
 By looking at the payload marker spot, we can identify 585 as the number of the golden payload.
-We look back to the Intruder attack and search for the request with Payload 2 equal 585:
+We look back to the Intruder attack and search for the request with Payload 2 equal to 585 (normally there would be a bit more, like ten or few dozens of site map-derived directories queried):
 ![Demo Screenshot](screenshots/verification_step3.png?raw=true "Usage example")

 Now we know the golden payload to reach the document root was `./../../../../../../..//var/lib/tomcat8/webapps//uploadbare_traversal_outside_webroot/a.jpg`.

-For other two examples, the results for payloads that have worked, would look as follows, respectively:
+For other two examples, the results for the payloads that have worked, would look as follows, respectively:
 /uploadbare_traversal_inside_webroot:
 ![Demo Screenshot](screenshots/verification_case_2_step_1.png?raw=true "Usage example")
 ![Demo Screenshot](screenshots/verification_case_2_step_2.png?raw=true "Usage example")